pgRouting/workshop/docs/chapters/chapter-8.rst

 Other kind of functions are `pl/pgsql <https://www.postgresql.org/docs/current/plpgsql.html>`__.
-As the applications requirements become more complex, using wrappers of previously defined functions becomes necessary.
+As the applications requirements become more complex, using wrappers of previously defined functions becomes necessary for clarity.

-.. contents:: Chapter Contents
+.. contents:: Chapter contents

-Requirements for Routing from A to B
+Requirements for routing from A to B
 ===============================================================================

 .. rubric:: Chapter problem: